Balance

 How often should you do balance exercises?

 Short practice, done often, can work well.
 Many people do a few short sessions each week.
-Your physio can guide the dose.
+Your physio can guide the dose and progress.

 Can balance exercises help after an ankle sprain?